kjanowski/EggTree/README.md

 # About this project

-The converters here are part of my worldbuilding project, the Kaleidoscope System.
+This family tree tool is part of my worldbuilding project, the Kaleidoscope System.

-Their primary purpose is to allow me to convert dates and times between the calendars that I am developing for my fictional cultures.
+Its primary purpose is to allow me to display family trees for my fictional egg-laying sapients.

-If you're interested in the lore behind these calendars, you can find more infomation here:
+If you're interested in the lore behind these families, you can find more infomation here:
 * WorldAnvil: <https://www.worldanvil.com/w/the-kaleidoscope-system-kaleidechse>
 * DeviantArt: <https://www.deviantart.com/kaleidechse/gallery/63178723/kaleidoscope>
 * my personal Website: <https://www.kathrinjanowski.com/en/kaleidoscope>